NaoSnkn/SSIABvsMHWS/README.md

-# AcuteVsBleachingSim
-Can acute heat stress identify heat tolerant corals?
+# Can acute heat stress assay identify heat tolerant corals?

 We can change this, maybe explain how to navigate in this github.
 We can also change the repository name if needed